esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

 * 4-byte and 8-byte Integers (`I4`, `I8`)
 * 4-byte and 8-byte Real numbers (`R4`, `R8`)

+> [!IMPORTANT]
+> Input field names starting with an underscore `_` are supported, however they must not be identical to any of the special context variables discussed below when used in arithmetic expressions.

 ##### Special Context Variables
-Variables prefixed with an underscore provide metadata about the current simulation state.
-These variable are case-insensitive.
+Named numeric constants or variables providing context-specific information about the current simulation state are prefixed with an underscore `_`.
+These variables are case-insensitive.
 The currently available context variables are:
-* `_PI`: The mathematical constant PI.
+* `_PI`: The mathematical constant $\pi$.
 * `_STEP`: The current model time step index.
 * `_COORDx`: The spatial coordinate for dimension `x` (e.g., `_COORD1` typically represents Longitude or X).

-##### Numeric Constants
+##### Literal Numeric Constants
-Standard numerical values (e.g., `2.5`, `100`, `1.0E-4`) are interpreted as double-precision floating-point numbers.
+Literal numeric values (e.g., `2.5`, `100`, `1.0E-4`) are interpreted as double-precision floating-point numbers.

 ---